hurrymaplelad/hmlad.com-2013-docpad/src/documents/2014-09-30-speed-up-your-responsive-app-with-node-and-varnish.html.md

 ---
-title: Speed up your responsive app with Node and Varnish
+title: Speed up your Responsive App with Node and Varnish
 canonical: "http://bytes.goodeggs.com/post/speed-up-your-responsive-app-with-node-and-varnish"
 layout: post
 post: true
+disqus:
+  shortname: goodeggsbytes
 ---

 Conversations about responsive design often focus on the browser: media queries, grids, and the like, but there's more!
 Creating a great experience on all sorts of consumer-grade doo-dads demands some work on the server.